Bladder augmentation surgery increases bladder size. It can be done laparoscopically.

 General anesthesia will be used.
 It will block pain and keep you asleep.

-The doctor will make several small, keyhole incisions in the abdomen.
+Several small, keyhole incisions will be made in the abdomen.
 A laparoscope will be inserted.
 This gives the doctor a clear view of the inside of the abdomen.

 An incision will be made on the top part of the bladder.
-The doctor will use tools, like clips and staplers, to remove a piece of the intestine or stomach.
+Tools, like clips and staplers, will be used to remove a piece of the intestine or stomach.
 After this piece is cut out, a suturing device will be used to close the incision.
-Next, the doctor will attach the piece of the intestine or stomach to the bladder.
+Next, a piece of the intestine or stomach will be attached to the bladder.

-In some cases, the doctor will also create a stoma.
+In some cases, a stoma will also be created.
 This is a small opening through the abdominal wall to an opening that is made at the top of the bladder.
 These openings will make it easier for you to insert the catheter into the bladder.

 Depending on the method your doctor uses, a combination of open and laparoscopic procedures may be done.
 If you do need open surgery, you will have a larger incision and a longer recovery time.